 What to Bring:

-Sun protective clothing, like long-sleeved rash guards and tights, and water/sun hats (think kayaking gear (and see the end of this article for more packing tips).
+Sun protective clothing, like long-sleeved rash guards and tights, and water/sun hats – think kayaking gear (and see the end of this article for more packing tips).

 Use Reef-Safe Sunscreens in Cozumel:

 We always advise people to use only reef-safe sunscreens like these bonafides that we LOVE from Stream2Sea.

 Honestly, if doing this particular excursion, I’d really ask you to consider keeping your sun protection strictly to the hats and physical clothing while in the mangroves, themselves, so they can stay as pristine and productive as they possibly can (they’re already stressed out…).

 If you have to use some on your face and neck, etc., of course, I understand the caution against skin damage (I’m very prone to sunburn, etc., so I get it).
 But, if you can hold off until the SUP portion is finished, well…every little bit counts.